shafiuyushawu/Awesome-Books/README.md

 ```bash
 cd Awesome-Books
 ```
-3. Open it with the live server

-4. Run the following command to use `Tailwind css` and `Daisyui` class.
+**Run the following command to use `Tailwind css` and `Daisyui` class:**

-  - Copy and paste below in your terminal install taiwind.css
+1. Copy and paste below in your terminal install taiwind.css:
       ```bash
         npm install -D tailwindcss
       ``
-  - Copy and paste below to initialize `tailwind.config.js`
+2. Copy and paste below to initialize `tailwind.config.js`
       ```bash
         npx tailwindcss init
       ``
-  - Copy and paste below to replace all the lines in `tailwind.config.js`
+3. Copy and paste below to replace all the lines in `tailwind.config.js`
       ```bash
         /** @type {import('tailwindcss').Config} */
         module.exports = {